 You don't own the car outright until you finish all the monthly payments

 No one can take the car back from you

 If you have a hard time and don't pay any monthly payment, the lender can take the car back from you

 You can sell the car at any time

 You cannot sell the car until you pay off the loan

-Buying A Car With Cash
+Buying A Car In Cash

-Buying a Car with cash can be the best choice if you want to buy a car.
-And that can be true most of the time, because if you do like most people who wants the latest and greatest new car, you will most likely incurring expenses which may extend for months or even years to come.
+Buying a Car in cash can be the best choice if you want to buy a car.
+And that can be true most of the time because if you do like most people who want the latest and greatest new car, you will most likely incurring expenses which may extend for months or even years to come.
 Of course, if you are rich enough and lavish and you don't care about throwing your money away on things that in reality cost much less, that's another thing.
 However, I'm sure that there are rich people who are thrifty and who aren't willing to throw their money away.

 Cars are depreciating assets so financing the car will drain your finances.
 Although there are some circumstances where financing the car by taking a loan might be better, paying for the car in cash is always less hassle.

 Let's look at the benefits and the downsides of buying cars in cash: